learn-with-breakpoint/SQL/README.md

-# PostgreSQL
+# SQLITE
-repository for learning PostgreSQL
+repository for learning SQLITE